DREAM Act: 2009

-In addition to the temporary residency, illegal immigrant students who qualified would also be entitled to apply for student loans and work study but would not be eligible for Pell grants.
+In addition to the temporary residency, students who qualified would also be entitled to apply for student loans and work study but would not be eligible for Pell grants.
 In certain circumstances, the person could lose temporary immigration residency if he or she did not meet the educational or military service requirement within the six-year time period or if they committed any crimes (other than those considered non-drug related misdemeanors) regardless of whether or not they had already been approved for permanent status at the end of their six years.
 If an individual were convicted of a major crime or drug-related infraction, (except for a single offense of possession of 30 g or less of marijuana) they would automatically lose the six-year temporary residence status and be immediately subject to deportation.

 2010

 The 111th Congress continued to consider the DREAM Act bill throughout 2010.
 S. 3827, a new version of the DREAM Act, includes numerous changes to address concerns raised about the bill.
 The DREAM Act, along with a repeal of "Don't Ask, Don't Tell", was incorporated into the National Defense Authorization Act for the Fiscal Year 2011.
 On September 21, 2010, the Senate filibuster of the bill was maintained in a 56–43 vote; it would have taken 60 votes to stop the filibuster and continue the progress of the bill.
 The following day, Durbin introduced the bill once again along with Richard Lugar.
 Only two senators co-sponsored the bill and it was defeated again.

 Less than a month later, on November 16, President Barack Obama and top Democrats pledged to introduce the Dream Act into the House by November 29.
 The House of Representatives passed the DREAM Act on December 8, 2010, but the bill failed to reach the 60-vote threshold necessary to end debate on the Senate floor (55-41—Motion to invoke cloture on the motion to concur in the House amendment to the Senate amendment No. 3 to H.R.
 5281).
 As a result, the DREAM Act failed to pass.